 What injuries did Mrs C have from the road traffic accident?

 After the accident, she was left with numbness towards the right front and side of her temple.
 She also has a scar at the top of her head.
-When the weather was cold, she has a strange feeling at the top left front side of the head, due to the fact she had nerve damage in her road traffic accident.
+When the weather was cold, she has a strange feeling at the top left front side of her head, due to the fact she had nerve damage in her road traffic accident.
 She found that noise irritated her and she could not tolerate noise at all.

 Mrs C said that her concentration levels varied and she could not sit and concentrate to watch a television program for as long as she used to and as her mind would tend to drift.

-With regards to memory, before the index incident it was fine but now, she forgets things.
-In the cold weather she experiences pain symptoms in the pelvis area and her neck stiffens up sometimes.
+With regards to memory, before the index incident, it was fine but now, she forgets things.
+In the cold weather, she experiences pain symptoms in the pelvis area and her neck stiffens up sometimes.
 Her sleep is patchy.
 She does experience flashbacks once a month.

 She becomes tired very easily and often it is as if she feels as though she has no energy.
 She does go swimming twice a week but it took a while for her to get back to this level.
-She used to swim 50 lengths and go walking most weekends but now she struggles and is not back to how she was before he accident.
+She used to swim 50 lengths and go walking most weekends but now she struggles and is not back to how she was before the accident.
 She is also frightened of falling and her confidence has been affected.

 She is independent in self-care and can cook and undertake activities in the home.
 She can do the shopping.
 Her social life is now back to normal.
 In terms of mood, she says she sometimes feels low but does not consider she is depressed.
-Prior to the index incident she is reported as being bubbly and now she is not as bubbly as she was and feels she has become more serious.
+Prior to the incident, she is reported as being bubbly and now she is not as bubbly as she was and feels she has become more serious.
 She was asked about the scarring on the right forehead area and she explained that she has grown her hair to cover it and therefore it is not visible, which means she is not too distressed by it.

 How did Grieves Solicitors approach the claim?

-Due to the seriousness of her injuries Grieves Solicitors instructed three different medico-legal experts to prepared a report on her injuries: An Orthopedic expert in relation to her fractured bones, a Neuropsychologist in respect of her brain injuries and a Plastic Surgeon in relation to her Scarring is Neuropsychological injuries.
+Due to the seriousness of her injuries Grieves Solicitors instructed three different medico-legal experts to prepare a report on her injuries: An Orthopedic expert in relation to her fractured bones, a Neuropsychologist in respect of her brain injuries and a Plastic Surgeon in relation to her Scarring is Neuropsychological injuries.
 The Neuropsychologist was instructed as professionals in this branch of psychology focus on how injuries or illnesses of the brain affect cognitive functions and behaviour and due to Mr C sustaining a serious head injury this was the most appropriate expert to prepare a report on such Neuropsychological injuries.
 These experts were able to confirm the injuries that she had from the accident and advise any treatment needed for her rehabilitation and advise on when she would recover or if any of these injuries would be permanent.
-This was needed to value her claim as the amount of compensation for general damages is based on pain and suffering a person experiences a direct result of their accident from the time the accident occurred until the date they recover.
+This was needed to value her claim as the amount of compensation for general damages is based on pain and suffering a person experiences as a direct result of their accident from the time the accident occurred until the date they recover.

 How was Mrs C affected by these injuries?